emotion-js/emotion/docs/typescript.md

 ### Passing Props

-You can type the props of your styled components.
+You can type the props of styled components.

 ```jsx
 import styled from 'react-emotion'